-Your routine eye exam involves a series of tests to evaluate your vision and check for eye diseases.
+Your annual eye exam involves a series of tests to evaluate your vision and screen for eye diseases.
 Dr Manalo may use a variety of instruments, shine bright lights directly at your eyes and request that you look through an array of lenses.
 Each test during an eye exam evaluates a different aspect of your vision or eye health.

 An eye exam helps detect eye problems at their earliest stage, when they're most treatable.
 Annual eye exams give us a chance to help you correct or adapt to vision changes and provide you with tips on caring for your eyes.

 In general, if you are healthy and you have no symptoms of vision problems, have your eyes checked on this schedule:

 Have your eyes checked more often if you:

 Sometimes an exam is necessary for a specific reason, such as the following:

 Upon completion of an exam, Dr. Manalo issues prescriptions and treatment recommendations, including specialty lenses like the following:

 Make sure your entire family has healthy eyes.
 Children's eye exams are important to insure your child's eyes are healthy and have no vision problems that could interfere with learning, school performance and potentially affect your child's safety.
 Early intervention is key to prevent visual disability in the future.